jurtasunel/Lineage_changes/README.md

-# This set of scripts produces a csv report named "Lineage_change_DATE.csv" with the lineages that have canged on the last update of pangolin.
+# This set of scripts produces a csv report named "Lineage_change_DATE.csv" with the lineages that have changed on the last update of pangolin.

 - Pango_Lineages.sh is the parent script to run.
 It calls pangolin_update.sh to update pangolinf first, then initializes conda and finally calls Pango_Lineages.R to do the rest of the analysis.
 It then finishes moving the resulting report "Lineage_change_DATE.csv" to a Reports folder.